Product manager resume templates

 Relevant work and skills

 Include key metrics to show measurable impacts you have had in prior roles.
-Tangible metrics — such as number of people managed, frequency of shipped features, or amount of money saved — transform job duties into accomplishments that tell a more meaningful story.
-Of course, do not use vanity metrics that over-conflate your impact.
+Tangible metrics — such as the number of people managed, frequency of shipped features, or amount of money saved — transform job duties into accomplishments that tell a more meaningful story.

 Education and certifications

-List university education, continued education, and any certifications in this section.
+List university education, continuing education, and any certifications in this section.
 Product management is constantly evolving — continual learning shows that you are keeping up with advances in the field.

 Link to applicable work